Printed on 4/3/2026

 Dairy Science

-31-091-7 Technical Diploma (TD) Part Time, Full Time 30 Credits Financial Aid Eligible Location*: Appleton
+31-091-7 Technical Diploma (TD) Part Time or Full Time 30 Credits Financial Aid Eligible Location*: Appleton

 *If general education courses are required, they may be available at multiple locations.

-Dairy technicians play an important role in the dairy industry.
-Today’s high-tech livestock and dairy business requires special training and education.
+Dairy science professionals play an important role in the dairy industry.
+Modern dairy business’s require specialized training and education.
 Learn to manage a dairy herd with skills like artificial insemination, sire selection, reproduction, herd health, nutrition and ration balancing.
-You’ll also learn records management, commodity marketing and agribusiness management.
-Hands-on instruction will prepare you for a career in dairy production.
+Emphasis is also placed on records management, commodity marketing and agribusiness management using hands-on instruction to prepare you for a career in dairy production.

 COURSE LIST